lquesada/ComfyUI-Starter-Workflows/README.md

 A collection of simple but powerful ComfyUI workflows for Stable Diffusion with curated default settings.

-## starter-people.json
+## starter-person.json
-A workflow to generate pictures of people, settings adjusted to obtain good results fast.
+A workflow to generate pictures of people, with the default settings adjusted to obtain good results fast.

 Download here